Try searching above and if you can't find what you need, you can always ask!

 The Zapier Developer Platform is a way for anyone to add their app or API to Zapier.
 There are two main reasons for building an app:

-Building an app is easy and should take a developer about a week to build a completed app ready for the activation process.
+Building an app is easy and should take a developer (or someone very familiar with APIs) about a week to build a completed app ready for the activation process.
+There are two interfaces to the Developer Platform.
+We cover the differences between the CLI and Web Builder here.

 The main reason you should build your app into Zapier is customer retention.
 Zapier enables you to say "yes!" when customers ask for integrations with other apps.